scikit-learn/enhancement_proposals/slep011/proposal.rst

 ########

 "[...]
-If no option can gather two thirds of the votes cast, the decision is escalated to the TC **if requested by the SLEP proposer**, which in turn will use consensus seeking with the fallback option of a simple majority vote if no consensus can be found within a month. [...]"
+If no option can gather two thirds of the votes cast, the decision is escalated to the TC **if the SLEP proposer would like the SLEP to be accepted**, which in turn will use consensus seeking with the fallback option of a simple majority vote if no consensus can be found within a month. [...]"